viz/didactic-doodle/README.md

   ```

-  Keeping it simple to start.
+  Keep it simple to start.
 We import React, and build a *presentation* component using a simple ES6 fat arrow function to return our JSX.
 Then we export it for use in `/app/index.jsx` and elsewhere.

 15. We'll want some help with our syntax, so let's install a linter.
 ESLint is the current favorite.
 We'll add some plugins and a loader to make it work with Webpack.